Arseni1919/PPO_implementation_variant_2/README.md

 #### Sigmoid vs Tanh

-Same NN weights, same input and optimizer. the only difference is the non-linearity function.
+Same NN weights, input and optimizer.
+The only difference is the non-linearity function.

 ![](static/research_norm_input.png)